netrunner-common/netrunner-plasma5-panels/README.md

 netrunner-default-settings
 ==========================
-Default settings for KDE4 and applications for Netrunner.
+Default settings for Plasma and applications for Netrunner.